hoangduytran/blender-manual/manual/editors/file_browser.rst

 .. _bpy.ops.file.rename:

 Rename :kbd:`F2`
-   Change the name for the currently selected file or directory.
+   Change the name of the currently selected file or directory.